Reedy Creek, Queensland: Geography

 Located in the hinterland towards the southern end of the city, Reedy Creek is a developing residential area.

 The elevation rises from 10 m above sea level in the north of the suburb to over 190 m in the south of the suburb at the end of Abbey Ridge Road.
 Reedy Creek rises in the south of the suburb and flows through it, exiting it to the north-east under the M1 into Varsity Lakes.

 The land use is predominantly residential with the school facilities in the north of the suburb closer to the M1.
 Due to the hilly terrain and the creeks that flow through it, there is some undeveloped land.

 History

 King's Christian College opened its first campus in Reedy Creek on 1 February 1980.
 It opened its second campus at Pimpama in 2015 and their third campus opened in Chambers Flat in 2020.

 Gold Coast Seventh Day Adventist School opened on 29 January 1982.
 It was subsequently renamed Gold Coast Christian College.
+In 2026, it was renamed Graceview Adventist College (GAC).

 Hillcrest Christian College opened on 2 February 1982.

 In 2000, the Palm Beach Baptist congregation built Reedy Creek Baptist Church at 10 Genvale Road to replace their Palm Beach church.
 The Palm Beach Baptist Church opened on Saturday 8 December 1928.
 It was the first church opened in Palm Beach.
 It was in Ninth Avenue.
 In 1969 the original building was demolished and replaced with a brick building.
 In 2000 the Palm Beach site was sold.